 The Tennessee Department of Transportation (TDOT) is responsible for most major thoroughfares in Columbia (typically four lane roads).

 Please note that residential snow and ice removal is a recent service for Columbia.
 It is not a service normally provided in most cities in Tennessee.
 Most of the time it takes more than one pass to clear streets.

 In order to clear streets in a timely and efficient manner, plowing or salting must be done in an orderly fashion.
 Trucks that shift from street to street, usually achieve nothing, but will guarantee that some areas will be missed.

-During snow and/or ice storms, a truck is assigned to each Council Ward for the duration of the storm, but the following system of priorities are followed:
+During snow and/or ice storms, a truck is assigned to each Council Ward for the duration of the storm, but a two tiered priority system is followed.

 Priority 1 Streets include all thoroughfares first, and then collector streets.
 This system of de-icing provides a treated or plowed street within a few blocks of all residential streets in the City.
 During snow and/or ice storms, these streets are continuously treated until they are cleared.

 Priority 2 Streets are all residential streets in the City.
 When all major thoroughfares and collector streets are cleared, Street Division trucks will begin in residential areas if needed.
 Trucks will usually only clear the middle of the street in residential areas.
 This gives a clear lane for cars to drive on and prevents piles of snow at the end of driveways.